corda/corda/docs/source/deploying-a-node.rst

 Running deployNodes
 -------------------
-To create the nodes defined in our ``deployNodes`` task, we'd run the following command in a terminal window from the root of the project:
+To create the nodes defined in our ``deployNodes`` task, run the following command in a terminal window from the root of the project:

 * Unix/Mac OSX: ``./gradlew deployNodes``
 * Windows: ``gradlew.bat deployNodes``

 This will create the nodes in the ``build/nodes`` folder.

-.. note:: During the build process each node generates a NodeInfo file which is written in its own root directory, the plug-in proceeds and copies each node NodeInfo to every other node ``additional-node-infos`` directory.
-   The NodeInfo file contains a node hostname and port, legal name and security certificate.

-There will be a node folder generated for each node you defined, plus a ``runnodes`` shell script (or batch file on Windows) to run all the nodes at once.
-If you make any changes to your ``deployNodes`` task, you will need to re-run the task to see the changes take effect.
+There will be a node folder generated for each node defined in the ``deployNodes`` task, plus a ``runnodes`` shell script (or batch file on Windows) to run all the nodes at once.
+If you make any changes to your CorDapp source or ``deployNodes`` task, you will need to re-run the task to see the changes take effect.

 You can now run the nodes by following the instructions in :doc:`Running a node <running-a-node>`.